England suffer dismal defeat by 14-man Australia

 Some consolation came for England as uncapped wing Henry Arundell and debutant scrum-half Jack van Poortvliet went over late on.

-But Australia's victory ends England's run of eight consecutive wins against the Wallabies.
+But Australia's victory ends England's run of eight consecutive wins against the Wallabies and is a fourth defeat in a row for Eddie Jones' side, including one non-cap fixture against the Barbarians.

+It may also reignite calls for England to bring in a new head coach, although the Rugby Football Union showed public support for Jones following a disappointing Six Nations campaign.

-Australia hit by injuries and red card
+Australia hit by injuries and red card - but England cannot capitalise

 There was much pre-match anticipation surrounding Test returns for England's Danny Care, Billy Vunipola and Owen Farrell but Australian absentees soon stole the narrative in Perth.